rgrunbla/mod_auth_oauth/README.md

 # mod_auth_oauth

+*This module is unmaintained, so it's up for grab.
+Have a fork that is maintained ?
+Telle me in some issue and i'll redirect to it, or I can trensfer this one.*

 An authentication module for Prosody using a OAuth 2.0 backend such as Keycloak, that supports `SASL OAUTHBEARER` and `PLAIN` mechanisms.

 When `PLAIN` is used, the username and password are checked by retrieving a token using the `oauth_url_token` endpoint.